Celebrating Our Learning At Yale

 Chemistry 12 – Inquiry to Create an Acid-Base Strengths Table

-Driving Question – How might one study the equilibrium equations created between eleven different weak acid-base conjugate pairs and use these equilibria to organize this series of pairs into a model Bronsted-Lowrey Relative Acid-Base Strengths Table?
+Driving Question – How can one study the equilibrium equations of eleven weak acid-base conjugate pairs and use these equilibria to create a Bronsted-Lowrey Relative Acid-Base Strengths Table?

 Homework Club